 Residency Training Programme

-Training to become an ECVIM-CA Specialist in Internal Medicine, Oncology or Cardiology (Dip.
-ECVIM-CA (Internal Medicine) involves the following:
+Training to become a Diplomate ECVIM-CA in Internal Medicine, Oncology or Cardiology involves the following:

-Residents should undertake at least 3 years training under the supervision of an ECVIM-CA (Internal Medicine) Diplomate at an ECVIM-CA approved training centre (or an alternative track approved by the Internal Medicine Education Committee).
+Residents should undertake at least 3 years training under the supervision of an ECVIM-CA Diplomate at an ECVIM-CA approved training centre or an alternative track approved by the Education Committee.
 The training programme is designed to give the Resident in-depth knowledge in companion animal internal medicine and the supporting disciplines.

 The enrolment form must be filled in, signed and submitted with agreement (and signature) of the Programme Director, within two months of the start date of the Resident.
 The enrolment is valid for a period of 8 years after which time a new enrolment and payment is required.

-1. Please complete the Enrolment Form and send to residency@ecvim-ca.college
+- Please complete the Enrolment Form and send it to residency@ecvim-ca.college.

-2. You will be informed by email from the secretariat that you have received the enrolment form as well as the login details for your resident account for the member portal
+- You will be informed about the receipt of the enrolment form as well as the login details for your member account on the website.

 Personal data and communication with the College